image

 5/5

-In this course, we will explore how to set up a network of virtual machines and how to implement SSH key authentication and execute commands on remote systems.
+In this lesson, we will explore how to set up a network of virtual machines and how to implement SSH key authentication and execute commands on remote systems.
 We'll look at how to install and remove software from local and remote systems.
 You'll learn about continue and break statement and their benefits and use cases.
 You learn how to automate processes on Linux through the use of cron jobs and examine running processes.

-This course is part of the Linux Shell Scripting learning path.
-To follow along with this course, you can download all the necessary resources here.
+This lesson is part of the Linux Shell Scripting course.
+To follow along with this lesson, you can download all the necessary resources here.

 Learning Objectives